danrauch/HOWTO-PopOS-AMD-HIP-with-Blender/README.md

         ...
     ```

-    I'm not sure if every "usecase" is necessary (at least use "rocm" and "hip") or if the "--opencl=rocr" part is necessary.
-    Important is "--no-dkms", to not build the kernel module (will fail for the newer kernel we use)
+    Afterwards run

     ```bash
     sudo amdgpu-install --usecase=rocm,hip,graphics,opencl --opencl=rocr --no-dkms
     ```

+    I'm not sure if every "usecase" is necessary (at least use "rocm" and "hip") or if the "--opencl=rocr" part is necessary.
+    Important is "--no-dkms", to not build the kernel module (will fail for the newer kernel we use)

 3. Add user to groups so /dev/kfd can be accessed